Back

 • Community Organization: Support the establishment or strengthening of Agricultural Cooperatives (ACs), Revolving Fund Groups (RFGs), and other economic interest groups.

-• Livelihood Support (SLCs Only): A food-for-work program will provide rice assistance (approx. 365kg for a family of five for one year) to agricultural land recipients during their first year of planting.
+• Livelihood Support (SLCs Only): A food-for-work program will provide rice assistance to agricultural land recipients during their first year of planting.

 Agriculture Agriculture